Arendal Municipality: General information

-Municipal history
+Administrative history

 The town of Arendal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1875, a small area with 22 inhabitants was transferred from the town to the neighboring municipality of Østre Moland and another small area with 52 residents was transferred to the neighboring municipality of Øyestad.
+On 1 January 1875, a rural area in the western part of Arendal Municipality was removed from the town and moved to neighboring municipalities.
+The westernmost part (population: 52) became part of Øiestad Municipality and the rest (population: 22) became part of Østre Moland Municipality.